 - Action Dad: Father of Sun Ce, Sun Quan, Sun Shangxiang, and several others.
 Not to mention in his youth, he was regularly beating the shit out of bandits and pirates.

-- Adaptation Expansion: Has a huge role in the earlier games as Wu's equivalent to Cao Cao and Liu Bei, yet he did not outlive Dong Zhuo, whose death triggered the start of the Three Kingdoms Era; this is "rectified" beginning with 7, which focuses more on Sun Quan's reign.
+- Has a huge role in the earlier games as Wu's equivalent to Cao Cao and Liu Bei, yet he did not outlive Dong Zhuo, whose death triggered the start of the Three Kingdoms Era; this is "rectified" beginning with 7, which focuses more on Sun Quan's reign.

 - Taken up to eleven in 6.
 Sun Jian gets a Story Mode, instead of his sons(or the more important Quan), and his story mode consisted of several re-mixed stages made for himself.
 To put into perspective, he gets the same treatment as Lu Bu!